 The fourth and final Constitutional Convention was authorized by an act of the Territorial Legislature and approved by Governor Medary on February 9, 1859.
 The convention assembled at Wyandotte, Kansas (Kansas City) on July 5, 1859, and was organized by electing James M. Winchell as president and John A. Martin as secretary.
 Thirty-five Republicans and seventeen Democrats were chosen to attend the convention.
-By this time the issue of slavery had pretty much been decided in the territory, but there were other controversial issues to decide, including the eastern boundary of the state, which is now part of Colorado.
+By this time, the issue of slavery had pretty much been decided in the territory.
+Still, there were other controversial issues to decide, including the eastern boundary of the state, which is now part of Colorado.
 Also discussed was the possibility of equal voting rights for Kansas women.

 Though this didn’t pass, women were given the right to participate in school district elections, to own property, and gave women equal rights in the “possession of their children.”
-The constitution stated that the legislature was to “provide for their equal rights in the possession of their children.”
-After working diligently for several weeks, the constitution was completed on July 29th.
+The constitution stated that the legislature was to “provide for their equal rights in possession of their children.”
+After working diligently for several weeks, the constitution was completed on July 29.

 Following is a list of the members of the Wyandotte Convention by districts:

 1st – Leavenworth County — Frederic Brown, Robert C. Foster, Samuel Hipple, W. C. McDowell, Adam D. McCune, Pascal C. Parks, William Perry, John P. Slough, Samuel A. Stinson, John Wright.

 3d – Doniphan County — John W. Forman, E. M. Hubbard, Robert J. Porter, John Stiarwalt, Benjamin Wrigley.

 4th – Brown County — Samuel A. Kingman.

 5th – Nemaha County — Thomas S. Wright.

 6th – Marshall and Washington Counties — J. A. Middleton.

 7th – Jefferson County — C. B. McClelland.